Margaret Stanley (virologist)

-Margaret Anne Stanley, OBE FMedSci is a British virologist and epithelial biologist.
+Margaret Anne Stanley, OBE FMedSc, is a British virologist and epithelial biologist.
 She attended the Universities of London, Bristol, and Adelaide.
-As of 2018, she is an Emeritus Professor of Epithelial Biology in the Department of Pathology at University of Cambridge and a Fellow of the Academy of Medical Sciences.
+As of 2018, she is an Emeritus Professor of Epithelial Biology in the Department of Pathology at the University of Cambridge and a Fellow of the Academy of Medical Sciences.
 She is also an Honorary Fellow of the UK Royal College of Obstetricians and Gynaecologists and an honorary fellow of Christ's College, Cambridge.
-Stanley is a research scientist in the field of virology with particular focus on the human papillomavirus (HPV).
+Stanley is a research scientist in virology focusing on the human papillomavirus (HPV).
 Her research work has led to new scientific findings on HPV.
-Additionally, she uses her expertise on HPV to serve on multiple different advisory committees and journal editorial boards.
+Additionally, she uses her expertise on HPV to serve on multiple advisory committees and journal editorial boards.

 Research

-Stanley's main research interest is the pathogenesis of HPV and she currently leads a research group focusing on the prevention and treatment of human papillomavirus infection, which causes cervical cancer.
+Stanley's main research interest is the pathogenesis of HPV, and she currently leads a research group focusing on the prevention and treatment of human papillomavirus infection, which causes cervical cancer.

 Early in her research, she generated a non-tumorigenic human cervical keratinocyte cell line, W12, from a low-grade cervical lesion.
-W12 cells can harbor HPV-16 episomes, and thus allow researchers the ability to investigate the complex processes of cervical cancer development.
+W12 cells can harbor HPV-16 episomes and thus allow researchers the ability to investigate the complex processes of cervical cancer development.
 Additionally, she helped to discover the temporal association between high-level chromosomal instability and high-risk human papillomavirus (HR-HPV) integration, a key step in cervical carcinogenesis, such that integration precedes chromosomal abnormalities.

-She also studies the host cell responses to infection with the human papillomavirus in individuals who are immunodeficient, most commonly HIV-positive immunosuppressant individuals.
-Evidence from animal models show that a CD4(+) T cell-dominated Th1 response leads to regression of anogential warts, an effective cell-mediated immune response (CMI).
-She states that a failure to produce this effective CMI response to the human papillomavirus facilitates viral persistence and this can lead to the progression of high-grade disease and invasive cervical cancer.
+She also studies the host cell responses to infection with the human papillomavirus in immunodeficient individualsimmunodeficient, most commonly HIV-positive immunosuppressant individuals.
+Evidence from animal models shows that a CD4(+) T cell-dominated Th1 response leads to regression of anogenital warts, an effective cell-mediated immune response (CMI).
+She states that a failure to produce this effective CMI response to the human papillomavirus facilitates viral persistence, and this can lead to the progression of high-grade disease and invasive cervical cancer.